lastguru-net/emp/content/posts/2025/getting-started.md

 ### `/content/_data/siteconfig.js`

-This file contains the main configuration settings for your site.
-It defines global properties such as the site title, URL, sidebar images, fonts, and feature toggles.
+This file contains the essential configuration settings for your site.
+It defines global properties such as the site title, URL and main images.
 There are comments for every setting in the file itself.
 Key sections include:

 - **Site Metadata**: Title, description, author, and locale settings.
-- **Images**: Paths for the sidebar profile image, header image, favicon, and OpenGraph default image.
+- **Images**: Paths for the sidebar profile image, favicon, and OpenGraph default image.
-- **Fonts**: Google Fonts configuration for body and header typography.
+- **Pixels**: Analytics and tracking pixels.

+This file is the starting point for setting up your site.

+### `/content/_data/siteelements.json5`

+This file contains configuration for site-specific elements such as menu items, fonts, social media links, header and footer settings.
+Key sections include:

 - **Features**: Toggles for enabling/disabling features like post properties, JSON-LD structured data, sitemap generation, and social sharing buttons.

-This file is essential for setting up the overall structure and behavior of your site.

-### `/content/_data/siteelements.js`

-This file contains configuration for site-specific elements such as menu items, social media links, and footer settings.
-Key sections include:
+- **Fonts**: Google Fonts configuration for body and header typography that can be later used in `theme.css`.
 - **Menu**: Labels and URLs for the home link and additional menu items.
+- **Header**: Header image for the landing page.
 - **Social Links**: Links to social media profiles (e.g., GitHub, LinkedIn, Mastodon).
 Also used for share attribution (e.g., X “via”).
 - **Privacy Policy**: Configuration for the privacy policy link.
+- **Powered by**: Powered by text and link.
 - **Copyright**: Settings for copyright year, link, and text.

-Modify this file to customize visible navigation and site identity.
+Modify this file to customize visible elements, navigation and site identity.

-### `/content/_data/sitestrings.js`
+### `/content/_data/sitestrings.json5`

 This file defines text strings used throughout the site.
 It allows you to customize or translate common UI elements such as: